leettools-dev/leettools/README.md

 # AI Search Assistant with Local Knowledge Bases

-LeetTools is an AI search assistant that can perform highly customizable search workflows and save the search results and generated outputs to local knowledge bases.
-With an automated document pipeline that handles data ingestion, indexing, and storage, we can easily run complex search workflows that query, extract and generate content from the web or local knowledge bases.
+LeetTools is an AI search assistant that can perform highly customizable search workflows and generate customized format results based on both web and local knowledge bases.
+With an automated document pipeline that handles data ingestion, indexing, and storage, we can focus on implementing the workflow without worrying about the underlying infrastructure.

 LeetTools can run with minimal resource requirements on the command line with a DuckDB-backend and configurable LLM settings.
-It can be easily integrated with other applications needing AI search and knowledge base support.
+It can also use other dedicated databases for different functions, e.g., we can use MongoDB for document storage, Milvus for vector search, and Neo4j for graph search.
+We can configure different functions in the same workflow to use different LLM providers and models.

 Here is an illustration of the LeetTools **digest** flow where it can search the web (or local KB) and generate a digest article from the search results: